numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 Rationale and Limitations
 --------------------------
-The average runtime, |aRT|, is taken over different instances, for the same function, dimension, and target precision, as these instances are interpreted as repetitions.
-Taking the average is (only) meaningful if each instance obeys a similar distribution.
+The average runtime, |aRT|, is taken over different instances, of the same function, dimension, and target precision, as these instances are interpreted as repetitions.
+Taking the average is (only) meaningful if each instance obeys a similar distribution without heavy tails.
 If one instance is considerably harder than the others, the average is dominated by this instance.
 For averaging runtimes from different functions or target precisions, taking the logarithm is advisable.

 .. _sec:ECDF: